-- 3.1 This policy applies to all and any public art projects located, or proposed, in the public domain. - 3.2 The policy refers to the placement, procurement, approval and management of art works (temporary or permanent) that and complements ementing urban design. - 3.3 This policy relates to all Councillors and Council officers who are engaged in the process of approving public art, either through commission, direct purchase, or donation or grant or sponsorship funding. - 3.4 The supporting Public Art Guidelines is to be used to guide a best practice approach to public art.
+- 3.1 This policy applies to all and any public art projects located, or proposed, in the public domain. - 3.2 The policy refers to the placement, procurement, approval and management of art works (temporary or permanent) that and complements ementing urban design. - 3.3 This policy relates to all Councillors and Council officers who are engaged in the process of approving public art, either through commission, direct purchase,-or donation or grant or sponsorship funding. - 3.4 The supporting Public Art Guidelines is to be used to guide a best practice approach to public art.

-RNING: This is a controlled document.
-Hardcopies of this document may not be the latest version. ore using this document, check it is the latest version; refer to Council's website www.portstephens.nsw.gov.au
+Before using this document, check it is the latest version; refer to Council's website www.portstephens.nsw.gov.au.